-All monies within these institutions are currently subject to the respective administration and receivership processes.
-The amounts and timing of payments to depositors such as the Council will be determined by the administrators / receivers.
+All monies within these institutions have been subject to the respective administration and receivership processes.
+The final amounts have now been received.

 The commentary and tables below outline the prudent accounting treatment of these investments by the Council.

 Kaupthing Singer and Friedlander Ltd